princeVegeta2/bitcoinPriceTracker/README.md

 - 'useEffect()' - this is what changes the data and calls 'fetchData' when the selected timeframe mounts.

 ### Note
 You can change, use and experiment with this however you want.
 I know that the handling of the database is unorthodox, but this is what was required of me at the time.
+Take a look at frontend.png to see how the website looks without running it.